-Play Anderson's Plink, Plank, Plunk! https://www.youtube.com/watch?v=eFsx8EPZ4pk once again, asking students to conduct the entire piece.
+Play Anderson's Plink, Plank, Plunk! http://tinyurl.com/PlinkPlankonce again, asking students to conduct the entire piece.

 Watch and correct any students who need help, then compliment them.

 Explain that besides keeping the orchestra going throughout the piece; the conductor needs to show the orchestra when to start playing and when to stop together, so you are going to practice that.